It’s a concern I often hear – is my dog too old to walk? Should I stop walking my senior dog?

 Be sure to consult with your vet before trying something new.

-Go out the back door instead of the front.
-Yes, that may be all that’s needed to get him interested.
+Try going out the back door instead of the front.
+Believe it or not, that may be all that’s needed to get your dog interested in walking.

-If getting him outside the door is an achievement, give him a reward.
-If he takes a step in what could be the beginning of a walk, reward him again.
+If your dog takes a step in what could be the beginning of a walk, reward him again.